josecponce/du-industry-hud/README.md

 - This also uses more parts (receivers/switches/etc) than the original and is more complex to setup.

 ## Features
-- General Industry Info:
+- **General Industry Info**:
   - Displays status information per industry type for all industries on the construct.
   - Navigate industry groups/types using Ctrl + Up/Down.
   - Navigate industries using Up/Down/Left/Right.
   - Navigate to industry group/type that builds the industry element used in the current row: Alt + Left
   - Navigate to industry group/type that contains industries being produced by the current row: Alt + Right
     - Only when output of current row is an industry element.
-- Industry Markers/Stickers: Markers are displayed around the selected industry element to make it easier to find.
+- **Industry Markers/Stickers**: Markers are displayed around the selected industry element to make it easier to find.
-- Show/Hide Hud: Alt + 2.
+- **Show/Hide Hud**: Alt + 2.
 Also, useful to avoid key presses to be interpreted by the Hud.
-- Industry Output Recipe Containers/Hubs:
+- **Industry Output Recipe Containers/Hubs**:
   - Displays total quantity of the output element for every industry in the "General Industry Info" table.
   - Show/Hide Input/Output containers AR: Alt + 3.
-Highlights input and out containers/hubs for the output of the currently selected industry.
+Highlights input and output containers/hubs for the output of the currently selected industry.
   - These features only work if additional instructions to follow containers/hubs naming convention were followed.
-- Control:
+- **Control**:
   - Issue a Command:
     - Select industry in "General Industry Info" table.
     - Press Alt + Down.
 Prompt should appear in lua console.